 For more information about Simon's public speaking, or to book him for your event, visit the speaking page.

-In the past I’ve been a columnist for a selection of technology, business and lifestyle publications including Brainstorm, PC Format, Africa Telecoms, SL, SA Computer Magazine, PC Format and Stuff.
-I wrote a chapter on Mark Shuttleworth for the book South Africa’s Greatest Entrepreneurs and worked as a communications consultant to technology firms including Google, Oracle, The Shuttleworth Foundation and others during my time at Hypertext Media Communications.
+Simon's other claims to fame include writing a chapter on Mark Shuttleworth for the book South Africa’s Greatest Entrepreneurs and serving as a communications consultant to technology firms including Google, Oracle, The Shuttleworth Foundation and others during his time at Hypertext Media Communications.

-I was also a presenter on Talk Radio 702 from 2008 to 2010 and my first job in radio was while studying at the University of Pretoria where I worked as a DJ, station manager and programme manager at Tuks FM.
+He was also a presenter on Talk Radio 702 from 2008 to 2010 and his first job in radio was while pretending to study at the University of Pretoria so that he could actually just be a DJ, then programme manager and then station manager at Tuks FM.